niess/mulder/docs/source/interface.rst

       The *layers* are provided in index order, i.e. the first layer has index :python:`0` and is thus the bottom strate.
 Each individual layer argument may be either an explicit :py:class:`~mulder.Layer` object, or data-like objects coercing to the latter.
-For instance, the following syntaxes lead to the same geometry.
+For instance, the following two syntaxes lead to the same geometry.

       >>> geometry = mulder.EarthGeometry(
-      ...     mulder.Layer("dem.tif", 0.0),
+      ...     mulder.Layer("dem.asc", 0.0),
       ...     mulder.Layer(-100.0)
       ... )

       >>> geometry = mulder.EarthGeometry(
-      ...     ("dem.tif", 0.0),
+      ...     ("dem.asc", 0.0),
       ...     -100.0
       ... )